deuxcoast/ask-dvc/README.md

 askDVC was built over 4 weeks in the Spring of 2025 as part of [Project Bracket](https://projectbracket.webflow.io/) at Diablo Valley College.

+## Tech Stack

-The project is written in Python using the [Django](https://www.djangoproject.com/) web framework.
-The UI is built with the [Bootstrap](https://getbootstrap.com) toolkit, and the Brite theme from [Bootswatch](https://bootswatch.com/).
+- [Django](https://www.djangoproject.com/): The project is written in Python using the Django web framework.

+- [Bootstrap](https://getbootstrap.com): The UI is built with the Bootstrap toolkit, with theming provided by [Bootswatch](https://bootswatch.com/).

 ## Team Members